Derick Dillard Continues Duggar Family Feud Rumors With Social Media Post

 Derick Dillard responded with only “??” which has reignited rumors that he is feuding with his extended family.
 He did not write anything else on the post, though several fans asked for photos of the little one.

 Those close to the Duggar family have confirmed that they don’t like to let people know when there are disagreements in the family, instead presenting themselves as one large united front.
-Therefore, it wouldn’t be completely far fetched to suggest that the family is feuding, but not being upfront about it.
+Therefore, it wouldn’t be completely far-fetched to suggest that the family is feuding, but not being upfront about it.

 Rumors have been swirling for a while that Jim Bob Duggar doesn’t like several of his son-in-laws, including Derick, mostly because of their theological differences.